 The mineral rich volcanic soil creates the perfect grounding for vines, tomatoes and these yellow split peas which the island of Santorini is famed for.

-Once a basic dish served with chunks of bread and enjoyed by hungry sishermen.
-This delicious golden fava dip has now found it’s way into the finest restaurants all over Greece as part of the traditional Greek mezze (small dishes of everything from octupus to dips and salads served together for sharing).
+This Santorini fava was once a basic dish served with chunks of bread and enjoyed by hungry sishermen.
+The delicious golden fava dip has now found it’s way into the finest restaurants all over Greece as part of the traditional Greek mezze (small dishes of everything from octupus to dips and salads served together for sharing) and to serve just with a glass of wine and bread sticks.

 How to make traditional Greek fava